Chern-Simons-Matter Theories at Large Baryon Number: Introduction

 \section{Introduction}

 It is a generic feature of quantum field theory with a symmetry to simplify at large global charge.
-In the large charge sector, asymptotic expansions of the effective Lagrangian are often possible, enabling us to compute the operator dimensions and OPE coefficients to any given order, using a small number of undetermined coefficients in front of terms allowed by symmetries of the system~\cite{Hellerman:2015nra,Alvarez-Gaume:2016vff,Monin:2016jmo}.
-The large charge expansion, as we name these phenomena in general, is parallel to the large-spin expansion of the light-cone bootstrap~\cite{Komargodski:2012ek, Fitzpatrick:2012yx,Alday:2016njk,Alday:2016jfr}, and should be understood in the larger context of the large-quantum-number expansion.
-One difference though is that the effective Lagrangian obtained in this method is useful in the regime of large charges and hence dimensions, which compliment the regime of $O(1)$ charges and dimensions~\cite{Kos:2016ysd, Kos:2015mba, Kos:2013tga, Dey:2016zbg, Diab:2016spb} the linear programming (of conformal bootstrap) has access to~\cite{Rattazzi:2008pe , ElShowk:2012ht , El-Showk:2014dwa}.
+In the sector of large global charge, asymptotic expansions of the effective Lagrangian are often possible, enabling us to compute the operator dimensions and OPE coefficients to any given order, using a small number of undetermined coefficients in front of terms allowed by symmetries of the system~\cite{Hellerman:2015nra,Alvarez-Gaume:2016vff,Monin:2016jmo}.
+In~\cite{Hellerman:2015nra,Alvarez-Gaume:2016vff,Monin:2016jmo}, the lowest dimensions of operators at large charge were computed by writing down such effective Lagrangians on a spherical spatial slice $S^{D-1}$, \it via \rm the state-operator correspondence.
+The result for the lowest operator dimension was later verified numerically in \cite{Banerjee:2017fcx,delaFuente:2018qwv,Banerjee:2019jpw}.\footnote{For $AdS$ interpretation of such a result see \cite{Loukas:2018zjh}.}

-In~\cite{Hellerman:2015nra,Alvarez-Gaume:2016vff,Monin:2016jmo}, the lowest dimensions of operators at large charge were computed by writing down the effective Lagrangian in the inverse charge expansion on a spherical spatial slice $S^{D-1}$, and then using the state-operator correspondence.
-The reason why such a procedure works is because the effective Lagrangian has its UV scale at $\Lambda_{\rm UV}\equiv {\rho}^{\frac{1}{D-1}}$ and IR at $\Lambda_{\rm IR}\equiv 1/R_{\rm geometry}$ if we consider a system with large global charge $J$ and charge density $\rho$: The large hierarchy of scales, $\Lambda_{\rm IR}/\Lambda_{\rm UV}\propto J^{-\frac{1}{D-1}}$, suppresses both quantum effects and higher-derivative terms and renders the theory semi-classical and weakly-coupled.\footnote{When the original theory has a moduli space of vacua, the situation is a bit different, in which $\Lambda_{\rm UV}\propto \sqrt{J}/R_{\rm geometry}$.
-This is because the spectrum of such a theory is infinitely degenerate in the flat space limit~\cite{Hellerman:2017veg,Hellerman:2017sur,Hellerman:2018xpi}.} The result for the lowest operator dimension was later verified numerically in \cite{Banerjee:2017fcx,delaFuente:2018qwv,Banerjee:2019jpw}.\footnote{For $AdS$ interpretation of such a result see \cite{Loukas:2018zjh}.}
+The reason why such an effective action is valid is because the effective Lagrangian has its UV scale at $\Lambda_{\rm UV}\equiv {\rho}^{\frac{1}{D-1}}$ and IR at $\Lambda_{\rm IR}\equiv 1/R_{\rm geometry}$ if we consider a system with large global charge $J$ and the charge density $\rho$: The large hierarchy of scales, $\Lambda_{\rm IR}/\Lambda_{\rm UV}\propto J^{-\frac{1}{D-1}}$, suppresses both quantum effects and higher-derivative terms and renders the theory semi-classical and weakly-coupled, similar to the method of chiral Lagrangian.\footnote{When the original theory has a moduli space of vacua, the situation is a bit different, in which $\Lambda_{\rm UV}\propto \sqrt{J}/R_{\rm geometry}$.
+This is because the spectrum of such a theory is infinitely degenerate in the flat space limit~\cite{Hellerman:2017veg,Hellerman:2017sur,Hellerman:2018xpi}.} The argument is true in any reasonable finite-sized spatial slices, for example on the torus where we can compute the ground state energy in the presence of the chemical potential.